 Anscomb provides specialized services for children and youth up to and including age 18, who are having significant challenges in their daily functioning due to severe, complex and persistent mood, anxiety and/or behavioural conditions related to major psychiatric disorders such as depression, bipolar, OCD, generalized anxiety, panic, PTSD, complex trauma or schizophrenia.

 These may or may not be associated with co-morbid neuro developmental conditions such as ADHD, ASD, FASD, learning disabilities, or other developmental or intellectual impairments.

 The Anscomb program is located at the Queen Alexandra Centre for Children’s Health in Victoria.
 The Anscomb program serves all Island Health area children, youth and families with appointments occurring on site at the Queen Alexandra Centre for Children’s Health.

 General Information on Anscomb Outpatient Services

-Referrals to the Anscomb program are only accepted from the Ministry of Child & Family Development – Child & Youth Mental Health clinics.
+Referrals to the Anscomb program are only accepted from Mental Health Clinicians through the Ministry of Child & Family Development - Child & Youth Health Clinics.

 Duncan, Central & North Island: